osamamalik/mom-pop/README.md

 - addUser query was fixed: changed the PreparedStatement declaration to Statement.
 We need a Statement object when adding/updating items to tables.

-- other queries were fixed: Connection, PreparedStatement and ResultSet objects were not closed before after queries.
+- other queries were fixed: Connection, PreparedStatement and ResultSet objects were not closed after queries.
 Added closing statements. without the closing statements website kept locking

 - there was an error on login error checking.
 2 queries were called from the same method (checkUserExists and passwordValidation).